pagasa-parser/bulletin-archive/README.md

 This is a Git mirror of the archives [hosted on the Internet Archive](https://archive.org/details/@chlodalejandro?tab=uploads&and%5B%5D=subject%3A%22severe+weather+bulletin%22&and%5B%5D=subject%3A%22tropical+cyclone+advisory%22&and%5B%5D=subject%3A%22tropical+cyclone+bulletin%22&sort=-publicdate).
 The Internet Archive contains derived versions, including image renders.
 This repository only contains the original bulletin PDF files from the archive.

 ## Structure
 Every bulletin is organized by storm in the `archive/` folder.
-The folder names mirror their Internet Archive identifiers (explained in [Infratstructure](#infrastructure)) and only contain PDF versions of the data.
+The folder names mirror their Internet Archive identifiers (explained in [Infrastructure](#infrastructure)) and only contain PDF versions of the data.

 Filenames follow the format `PAGASA_YY_TCXX_StormName_TCB#NN.pdf`:
 * `YY` is the last two digits of the year (`23` for 2023, etc.).